-- · When the RCV lever (8) is pushed further forward from the lower position, the pilot pressure reaches to 30bar, then the boom spool is moved to floating position. - The work ports (A1), (B1) and the small chamber and the large chamber are connected to the return passage, so the boom will be lowered due to it's own weight. - In this condition, when the bucket is in contact with the ground, it can be move up and down in accordance with the shape of the ground.
+- · When the EH RCV lever (7, boom) is pushed further forward from the lower position, the pilot pressure reaches to 30bar, then the boom spool is moved to floating position. - The work ports (A1), (B1) and the small chamber and the large chamber are connected to the return passage, so the boom will be lowered due to it's own weight. - In this condition, when the bucket is in contact with the ground, it can be move up and down in accordance with the shape of the ground.